opensearch-project/project-website/_posts/2025-02-04-introduce-bitmap-filtering-feature.md

 OpenSearch is a powerful open-source search and analytics engine that enables you to efficiently search and filter large datasets.
 A common search pattern involves filtering documents based on whether a field matches any value in a large set.
 While the existing `terms` query works well for smaller sets, its performance degrades significantly when handling thousands or millions of terms.

 In OpenSearch 2.17, we introduced _bitmap filtering_ to address this issue, providing a more efficient way to handle large-scale filtering operations.
-OpenSearch 2.19 further enhances this feature with a new index-based bitmap query that improves performance for smaller queries and optimizes their efficiency.
+OpenSearch 2.19 further enhances this feature with a new index-based bitmap query that improves performance for smaller queries and optimizes the overall efficiency.

 ## The challenge of large-scale filtering